junyeopN/blog/docs/ffxivsimhelperen/index.md

 ![ffxivsimhelperrun1](../../images/ffxivsimhelperinstallation.png)

 * Click on the setup file.
 After the installation finishes, you can find it on your application list
+* **!!!It's Safe Don't Worry!
+Windows checks Electron(the framework this app is built on)'s .exe file security by default.**

 ![ffxivsimhelperrun2](../../images/ffxivsimhelperinstallation2.png)